calipho-sib/nextprot-docs/news/2020/12/09/New release with updated expression and interaction data.md

 **Updated expression data from Bgee**

 This release, neXtProt data release 2020-11-26, integrates expression data from Bgee 14.1.
-[Bgee](https://bgee.org/) is a database to retrieve and compare gene expression patterns in multiple animal species described in the recent preprint by [Bastian FB _et al._](https://www.biorxiv.org/content/10.1101/2020.05.28.119560v4)
+[Bgee](https://bgee.org/) is a database to retrieve and compare gene expression patterns in multiple animal species described in the recent NAR paper by [Bastian FB _et al._](https://doi.org/10.1093/nar/gkaa793)

 To date, expression information from Bgee came from Affymetrix microarray and expressed sequence tag (EST) data.
 RNA-seq data from Bgee has been incorporated in this release.
 In order to distinguish it from the HPA RNA-seq data set, it is displayed in a separate column in the entry Expression view.
 Note however that HPA and Bgee do not have the same panel of tissues that were analyzed by RNA-seq.
 Example: Insulin receptor (INSR) [NX\_P06213](../entry/NX_P06213/expression)

-A total of 4,391,854 expression profile annotations involving 19748 entries (97% of the entries in the release) were integrated from Bgee in this release.
-There are 9928 entries (49%) with EST data, 17097 entries (84%) with microarray data and 19740 entries (97%) with RNA-seq data from Bgee.
+A total of 4,391,854 expression profile annotations involving 19,748 entries (97% of the entries in the release) were integrated from Bgee in this release.
+There are 9,928 entries (49%) with EST data, 17,097 entries (84%) with microarray data and 19,740 entries (97%) with RNA-seq data from Bgee.

 **Updated interaction data from IntAct**

 Binary interaction data describing protein-protein interactions (PPI) from IntAct has also been updated.
 [IntAct](https://www.ebi.ac.uk/intact/) provides the experimental method using the PSI Molecular Interactions (PSI-MI) controlled vocabulary and the publication.
 In order to reduce the redundancy in the evidences, the most precise PSI-MI term has been retained when an interaction from a publication has been curated by IntAct using multiple PSI-MI terms.
 Both the PSI-MI and publications are now displayed.
 Example: Dystrophin (DMD) [NX\_P11532](../entry/NX_P11532/interactions)

-A total of 580,224 binary interactions involving 17202 entries (84 of the entries in the release) manually curated from 11,377 publications by IntAct were integrated in this release.
+This release contains a total of 580,224 binary interactions involving 17,202 entries (84% of the entries in the release) manually curated from 11,377 publications by IntAct.

-##Changes to the PE upgrade rules

-Following the integration of RNA-seq data from Bgee, the following rule is now implemented:

-_Entries whose protein(s) existence is based on evidence from homology (PE3) or a prediction (gene model) (PE4) are upgraded to evidence at the transcript level (PE2) if the entry has an expression profile annotation with evidence of quality GOLD with RNA-seq evidence (ECO:0000295) and expression level detected._

 ##Changes to the export files